omaraod133/home_SOC_ab/README.md

 (since we are in lab in virment i will dowbload file to victem machine)

 we will open browser in the windows(victem) and search for http://192.168.0.1:8000 and we will download the file like anyother normal employs
+`downlaod bad file in windows`

+then we will set it up after we opent it we will find in the attacker machine that there is a connection from the victem machine ip 192.168.0.2